OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Nomad.md

 # Nomad

 Superstitious tribes who wander steppes and desert regions, living in tents or temporary huts.
-Demeanour depends on the tribe: some are warlike, others peaceful.
+Demeanor depends on the tribe: some are warlike, others peaceful.

 ------